coq/coq/doc/sphinx/proof-engine/ssreflect-proof-language.rst

 .. seealso:: :ref:`bookkeeping_ssr`

-Beside the difference of bookkeeping model, this chapter includes specific tactics which have no explicit counterpart in Chapter :ref:`tactics` such as tactics to mix forward steps and generalizations as :tacn:`generally have` or :tacn:`without loss`.
+Besides the difference of bookkeeping model, this chapter includes specific tactics that have no explicit counterpart in Chapter :ref:`tactics` such as tactics to mix forward steps and generalizations as :tacn:`generally have` or :tacn:`without loss`.